 - If a patient’s clinical condition matches the “accepted indications” for a treatment that is not funded, the patient is, by definition, not exceptional

 - The responsibility for demonstrating exceptionality lies with the requesting clinician, as support for the case should be based on clinical factors and not social factors

-Basis of decision making by the CCG’s Individual Funding Request panel:
+Basis of decision making by the CCG’s IFR panel:

 - Demonstration of exceptional clinical condition

 - Demonstration of exceptional benefit